tarwn/lessthandot-hugo/blogs/content/posts/2011-01-24-lessons-learned-from-failing-the.md

 What happened?

 I don't know exactly which questions I got wrong.
-But I know that I did really well in day-to-day stuff, like “Maintaining a SQL Server Database”, and bombed monitoring, troubleshooting and optimizing SQL Server.
+But I know that I did really well in day-to-day stuff, like "Maintaining a SQL Server Database", and bombed monitoring, troubleshooting and optimizing SQL Server.
 When studying, I had focused a lot on installation, features, backup and restore, and the different high availability features.
 I know that during the test I struggled with questions about specific DMVs, system monitor, data collectors, and PBM.
-My score in the “Maintaining SQL Server Instances” category was a 0%.
+My score in the "Maintaining SQL Server Instances" category was a 0%.

 So what did I learn?